 It’s time for another round of Craft Lightning!
 This month we are creating projects with inexpensive terracotta pots.
 I stopped in the dollar store to pick up my pots and found a ton of cute fairy garden supplies too!
-I used those goodies to make a 15 minute dollar store fairy garden pedestal, and you can too!
+I used those goodies to make a 15-minute dollar store fairy garden pedestal, and you can too!

 These are all affiliate links, if you make a purchase (of anything on Amazon, not just these items) after clicking through, I will earn a small commission.
 Ads and affiliate links are the way I am able to keep this website running and to offer you free tutorials all year long.
 Thank you so much for supporting me and Mad in Crafts!